C2DH/ranketwo-submissions/lessons/tutorials/guide-collecting-tweets-netlytic.md

 ![Form of filters to harvest tweets with Netlytic](assets/images/guide-collecting-tweets-netlytic/guide-netlytic-4.png "Fig. 4 Setting the filters to collect your dataset")

 Caution, the filters may not be perfect.
 For instance, while setting the “language” filter to “French” you will have a dataset with a very large majority of tweets in French, but it will also harvest a minority of tweets in other languages.
 Similarly, because most users do not disclose their location, the geolocation filter may greatly reduce the number of tweets you can collect.
-You can try the filters by going to the Twitter advanced search interface.
+You can try the filters by going to the [Twitter advanced search interface](https://twitter.com/search-advanced).

 We will not use those filters, but depending on your research, they might be of great use.
 For instance, if you are studying the interactions between a museum and its audience, you might want to limit your query to tweets published by the museum’s accounts or the replies to those tweets (using one of the @mention filters).

 ### Choose your hashtag and build your dataset <a id="section3-1"></a>

-To build your dataset, you may want to study a trending topic <!-- explain what is a trending topic here-->.
-To find the most discussed issues, you can explore dedicated websites <!-- provide an example?--> < or the trending hashtags directly via Twitter’s interface.
-For example, you can go to Twitter, use the Explore tab of the menu to search for the hashtags.
-There, you follow the chain of hashtag links to collect the most relevant ones for your query.
-This is known as the “snowballing” technique.
+To build your dataset, you may want to study a trending topic.
+Trending topics are theoretically a way to know what people  are discussing on Twitter, but the way they are defined evolved and became more complex over the years, depending on contexts: for instance, if you are consulting Twitter in UK, you might see trending topics that are closely linked to this country.
+To find the most discussed issues, you can explore dedicated websites, such as [Trends Twitter](https://trendstwitter.com/), or the trending hashtags directly via Twitter’s interface.
+For example, you can go to Twitter, use the Explore tab of the menu to search for hashtags.
+Tweets that will appear in the search results might associate other hashtags to your initial search: you can then follow the chain of hashtag links to collect the most relevant ones for your query.
+This is known as the [“snowballing” technique](https://en.wikipedia.org/wiki/Snowball_sampling).
 Of course, you may have already a defined object of interest and look for specific keywords independently of the trending topics.
-* How big should your corpus be?
-This will depend on what you want to study and how you want to study it

 * How to maximise your query - create Boolean queries using keyword combinations, AND and OR statements, exact matches by “putting statements inside smart quotes”, and grouping search terms and operators (inside parentheses) to broaden the corpus.
 E.g. If I want to find tweets about the commemoration of the women involved in the 1916 Easter rebellion in Ireland, ‘women AND centenary’ would not be specific enough, and we would request (women centenary AND (1916 OR "Easter Rising")) ...
 * [more advanced] It may not suffice to follow a small set of hashtags depending on the topic.
 Topics like #Brexit or #Covid19 produce millions of tweets a day; with some exceptions, commemorations generate far less tweets.
 Therefore you may need to use keywords in addition to hashtags.
 This type of query can become complex, but can be tested using the Twitter search bar to make sure they return the expected results before implementing them in Netlytic. (use the ‘Test Query on Twitter’ button at the bottom of the page)
 * Examples of “memorial” hashtags: #ww1 #lestweforget #bloomsday #armisticeday
 * build corpus over a few days if necessary (anticipate a major/annual commemoration or historic event)
 * Netlytic allows you to apply filters to search queries for tailored results e.g. limiting to tweets above a certain number of likes, tweets that are from or in-reply-to a specified @user, or tweets that include media (images, links, videos, polls), filtering by language etc.
 * If there are no tweets that match your query, you will receive an error message.

+Yous should also ask the question of the size of your corpus of tweets.
+How big should your corpus be?
+Or, otherwise stated, how many tweets you need for your research to produce reliable results?
+The answer will depend on many factors, that can depend on your research and topic (what you want to study, how you want to study it), on the number of tweets that were produced around your chosen topic, on technical limitations (the tool you are using to collect the tweets, Twitter API’s limitations, etc).
+It is not a question that we can answer within this lesson, as each case will be special cases.

 queue your request / analyses by enabling Netlytic to continue collecting tweets every 15 minutes for a specified number of days (up to one month).